dotnet/csharplang/proposals/improved-interpolated-strings.md

 2. It has to allocate an array for the arguments in most cases.
 3. There is no opportunity to avoid instanciating the instance if it's not needed.
 Logging frameworks, for example, will recommend avoiding string interpolation because it will cause a string to be realized that may not be needed, depending on the current log-level of the application.
+4. It can never use `Span` or other ref struct types today, because ref structs are not allowed as generic type parameters, meaning that if a user wants to avoid copying to intermediate locations they have to manually format strings.

 Internally, the runtime has a type called `ValueStringBuilder` to help deal with the first 2 of these scenarios.
 They pass a stackalloc'd buffer to the builder, repeatedly call `AppendFormat` with every part, and then get a final string out.
 If the resulting string goes past the bounds of the stack buffer, they can then